chrispader/EyeMind/README.md

 		General notes:
 				1. you can alawys start a new data collection session using ctrl+r (refresh).
 Remember that when you refresh all the non-saved data is deleted.
 				2. the model elements should have meaningful names
-				3. In case the process takes very long, you can use ctrl+shift+i to the open the developer tool.
+				3. In case the processing takes very long, you can use ctrl+shift+i to the open the developer tool.
 If you see no errors in the latest lines of log, it means that the processing is still ongoing otherwise, please take a screenshot of the error and contact me

 	D.3.
 Anaylsis